Lecrapouille/BacASable/README.md

 ## Prolog

-Learning Prolog.
-Call Prolog from C++ code.
-Implement graph theory that could be used inside my personal project SimTaDyn.
+Learning programming Prolog.
+Learning how to call Prolog from C++ code.
+Implementing ultra basic Prolog routines based on graph theory that could be used inside my personal project SimTaDyn instead of heavy C++ class and code.

 ## Forth Wrapper